5 takeaways from the Iowa Republican caucuses

 Her win in Johnson County is indicative of the problem she faces.
 The county, home to the University of Iowa, has the highest percentage of college degrees in the state.
 And look at the groups Haley won in the state overall:

-- those who said the candidate quality that mattered most to them was having the right temperament, and
+- those who said the candidate quality that mattered most to them was having the right temperament

 Those are hardly the majority of Republican Party rank-and-file voters.